Adhvait2000/fitness_app/README.md

 # Overview

-The Fitness Exercise Finder is a web application designed for fitness enthusiasts to easily discover and explore exercises for each muscle group.
-Whether you are a gym enthusiast or simply looking for a new workout routine, this app provides a convenient solution to find exercises, watch related videos, and discover similar exercises.
+As an avid gym enthusiast, I often found myself spending a significant amount of time searching for exercises that target specific muscle groups on YouTube.
+It was time-consuming and frustrating to sift through countless search results to find the right one for me.

+Therefore, to streamline the process and make it easier for myself, I decided to create the Fitness Exercise Finder.
+This web application was developed due to my passion for fitness and desire to provide a convenient solution for finding exercises quickly and conveniently.

+Hence, this application provides a centralized platform where users could easily access a database of exercises, watch related videos, and discover alternative exercises for each muscle group.
+Therefore, this helps to eliminate the need for extensive web searches, allowing me to save time.

 # Features